DemISee1/DemISee1.github.io/README.md

       theme: [ChosenTheme]
       ```

-    - Github Pages supports a number of [themes](https://pages.github.com/themes/).
+    - GitHub Pages supports a number of [themes](https://pages.github.com/themes/).
     - Note if you do not include the description field the repository description you may have optionally chosen to set in step 1.

 6. Your resume should be hosted.